GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

           projects instead of deleting them prevents you from exceeding project quota limits.

-1. In the Cloud Platform Console, go to the Projects page:
+1. In the Cloud Console, go to the Projects page:

     [Go to the project page](https://console.cloud.google.com/iam-admin/projects)